pytorch/serve/examples/micro_batching/README.md

 * Potentially higher latency and throughput if not enough requests are available

 ## Implementation
-This example implements micro batching using a custom handler which overwrites the *handle* method with a MicroBatching object defined in [ts.utils.micro_batching.py](https://github.com/pytorch/serve/blob/master/ts/utils/micro_batching.py).
+This example implements micro batching using a custom handler which overwrites the *handle* method with a MicroBatching object defined in __ts.utils.micro_batching__.
 ```python
 class MicroBatchingHandler(ImageClassifier):
     def __init__(self):